DevExpress-Examples/devextreme-cascading-selectboxes/Readme.md

-# How to implement cascading select boxes
+# How to implement standalone and in-Form cascading SelectBoxes

 This example demonstrates how to implement cascading select boxes in the following scenarios:
 - Standalone SelectBoxes